Wyfy0107/Kubernetes-Demo/README.md

 ## Instruction

 Run the following commands in the terminal.
-Make sure you are inside the project directory.
+Make sure you are inside the project directory and docker is running in background.

 1. `minikube start --driver=docker` to start the cluster
 2. `kubectl apply -f kube` to create pods and service according to the template inside **kube** directory